-Due to their small size and resilience, ticks are trickier to prevent than spiders, flies, and other common pests in the Northwest.
+Due to their small size and resilience, ticks are trickier to prevent than spiders, flies, and other common pests in the United States.
 Ticks themselves may be difficult to avoid, but there are several steps you can take to avoid their bacteria-laced bites when you go outside, such as:

 - Tucking your pants into your socks